hemashushu/hemashushu.github.io/src/content/posts/2022-11-06-s01c02-write-a-program-run-alone-without-os/index.en.md

 ---
-title: "S01C02 Write a Hello World program that can run alone without an OS"
+title: "S01C02 Write a Hello World program that can run standalone without the need for an OS"
 date: 2022-11-06
 draft: false
 images: ["/posts/2022-11-06-s01c02-write-a-program-run-alone-without-os/images/bare-metal.png"]